Data Processing Addendum (Preview)

 5. Security Measures

-Processor implements administrative, technical, and organizational measures described at /security, including full-disk encryption, least-privilege access, and redaction by default for screenshots.
-Customer is responsible for its own access controls and secure provision of test credentials.
+Processor implements administrative, technical, and organizational measures described at /security, including a dedicated physical server under PatronPath's direct administrative control, encrypted server storage, least-privilege access, and the report-handling and masking practices described on that page.
+Customer is responsible for its own access controls and secure provision, scoping, revocation, and disablement of test credentials.

 6. Sub-processing